Psionica/psionica.github.io/docs/about.md

 layout: default
 title: About
 nav_order: 2
-description: "An open collective on a mission to augment thought for all."
+description: "Psionica: An open collective on a mission to augment thought for all."
 ---

 # About